Quartic First-Order Methods for Low-Rank Minimization: Algorithms for Quartic Low-Rank Minimization

-\section{Algorithms for quartic low-rank minimization}
+\section{Algorithms for Quartic Low-Rank Minimization}

-Now that we are equipped with a non-Euclidean geometry induced by one of the kernels $h_u$ and $h_g$, we are ready to define the minimization scheme Dyn-Nolips in Algorithm \ref{algo:nolips}.
-It extends the NoLips algorithm from \citet{Bolte2018} to allow step sizes larger than the theoretical value $1/L$.
+Now that we are equipped with a non-Euclidean geometry induced by one of the kernels $h_N$ and $h_G$, we are ready to define the minimization scheme Dyn-NoLips in Algorithm \ref{algo:nolips}.
+It extends the NoLips algorithm from \cite{Bolte2018} to allow step sizes larger than the theoretical value $1/L$.

-\textbf{Step size choice.} The step size $\lambda_k$ is chosen so that the new iterate $X^k = T_{\lambda_k}(X^{k-1})$ satisfies
+\paragraph{Step size choice} The step size $\lambda_k$ is chosen so that the new iterate $X^k = T_{\lambda_k}(X^{k-1})$ satisfies

-There are two ways to ensure this condition holds. \begin{itemize} \item \textbf{Fixed step size.} Since $f$ is $L$-smooth relatively to $h$, \eqref{eq:suff_decrease} holds as soon as $0 < \lambda \leq {1}/{L}$. \item \textbf{Dynamical step size.} In some cases, the relative Lipschitz constant might be too conservative, and better numerical performance can be achieved by taking larger steps.
-We therefore can use a dynamical strategy for extending the step size, ensuring that \eqref{eq:suff_decrease} is satisfied at each iteration.
-There are many strategies to efficiently adjust the step size; we adapt the one from \cite{Nesterov2007} (see Appendix \ref{a:dyn_nolips} for details). \end{itemize}
+There are two ways to ensure this condition holds. \begin{itemize} \item \textbf{Fixed step size.} Since $f$ is $L$-smooth relatively to $h$, \eqref{eq:suff_decrease} holds as soon as $0 < \lambda_k \leq {1}/{L}$. \item \textbf{Dynamical step size.} In some cases, the relative Lipschitz constant might be too conservative, and better numerical performance can be achieved by taking larger steps.
+We therefore can use a dynamical strategy for extending the step size, ensuring that \eqref{eq:suff_decrease} holds at each iteration.
+There are many strategies to efficiently adjust the step size; see, e.g., \cite{Nesterov2007}. {In our case, we choose a simple strategy similar in spirit to the Armijo line search: at iteration $k$, start with a tentative step size $\lambda_k$, then find the smallest integer $j$ such that \eqref{eq:suff_decrease} is satisfied with step size $2^{-j}\lambda_k$.
+Then, set $\lambda_{k+1} = 2^{-j+1} \lambda_k$. } \end{itemize}

-\textbf{Local convergence guarantees.} We now extend the theoretical convergence results from \cite{Bolte2018} to handle the dynamical step size strategy.
-The proof is deferred to Appendix \ref{a:dyn_nolips}.
+\paragraph{Convergence to a stationary point.} We now extend the theoretical convergence results from \cite{Bolte2018} to handle the dynamical step size strategy.